 delivery route time calculator

-Estimate total route time (drive time + stop time + buffers) so you can plan realistic runs and avoid late stops.
+Estimate total route time (drive + stop + buffer) so dispatch teams can set realistic delivery windows and avoid cascading delays.

 Summary